leoBitto/DjangoForge/docs/README.md

 > [!TIP]
 > use nano to copy the key in the file autorized_keys

 Then select and copy the contents of the id_ed25519 file displayed in the terminal to your clipboard.
-Add the private SSH key to your GitHub repository as a "Secret."
-Go to "Settings" -> "Secrets" -> "New repository secret" and add the private SSH key with a meaningful name, DO_SSH_KEY.
+Add the private SSH key to your GitHub repository as a "Secret":
+1. Go to "Settings" -> "Secrets" -> "New repository secret"
+1. add the private SSH key with a meaningful name, [eg. DO_SSH_KEY].

-The last and final step is to add the SSH ***public*** key to the GitHub account. navigate to the settings -> SSH and GCP keys -> New SSH key add your copied SSH key in key add the same key to the authorized_key file inside the .ssh folder in the server
+The last and final step is to add the SSH ***public*** key to the GitHub account:
+1. navigate to the settings -> SSH and GCP keys -> New SSH key
+1. add your copied SSH key in key
-Once you add the keys our server and GitHub sync is ready to test.
+1. add the same key to the authorized_key file inside the .ssh folder in the server Once you add the keys our server and GitHub sync is ready to test.

 recap:
 the ***public*** key must be linked in github in the *profile settings* ***and*** in the *autorized_keys file* in the server the ***private*** key must be a secret in github

-### create the secrets on Github
+### create the other secrets on Github
-the actions read from the secrets of github, they contain the following information:
+the actions read from the secrets of github, they use the following information:

 1. **DEBUG**             -> False (DJANGO)
+1. **DOMAIN**            -> names of the domain (NGINX) if you don't have a domain yet use the ip adress of the droplet, if you have more than one domain eg. www.yourdomain.com and domain.com, separate them with a space
+1. **EMAIL**             -> add a valid email for SSL (CERTBOT)
+1. **GHCR_TOKEN**        -> [token of github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
-1. **SECRET_KEY**        -> yousecretkey (DJANGO)
+1. **HOST**              -> droplet IP address
 1. **POSTGRES_DB**       -> the name of the db (POSTGRES)
+1. **POSTGRES_PASSWORD** -> the password of the db (POSTGRES)
 1. **POSTGRES_USER**     -> the name of the db user (POSTGRES)
-1. **POSTGRES_PASSWORD** -> the password of the db (POSTGRES)
-1. **DOMAIN**            -> names of the domain (NGINX) if you don't have a domain yet use the ip adress of the droplet
-1. **EMAIL**             -> add a valid email for SSL (CERTBOT)

-other info used by the droplet and the container registry:

 1. **PRIVATE_KEY**       -> private key from server
-1. **GHCR_TOKEN**        -> [token of github](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
-1. **HOST**              -> droplet IP address
+1. **SECRET_KEY**        -> yousecretkey (DJANGO)
 1. **USERNAME**          -> root

 >[!WARNING]
 > you should change the name of the IMAGE_NAME in the build-and-push.yml
 > file so you can control the name you'll see in the packages tab on Github
+> its not used the name of the repo because it NEED TO BE lowercase

 >[!WARNING]
 > you should change the name of the repo and your username in the docker
-> compose prod (docker-compose-prod.yml) so that you will point to your image
+> compose dev (docker-compose.dev.yml) so that you will point to your image
+> the docker compose dev is used to create the image that is pushed to the ghcr

 ###  change the IMAGE_NAME
 after the creation of the secret you have to change the image name in the workflow.